tomjaguarpaw/blog.poisson.chat/posts/2020-08-05-applicative-difference-lists.md

 2. Properly measuring the subtle difference between pairs and closures sounds like a pain.
-Knowing that the code that eventually runs allows one to switch from one system (`DeriveTraversable`) to another (*generic-data*) without risk of regressions.[^caveat]
+Knowing that the code that eventually runs allows one to switch from one system (`DeriveTraversable`) to another (*generic-data*) without risk of regressions---modulo all the transient caveats that make this ideal story not true today.

 3. If actions must be associated another way, this is just another library function to be written.

-[^caveat]: Modulo all the transient caveats that make this ideal story not true today.

 = Streamlining traversals with difference lists